Those Who Bless Israel

 After the monumental and miraculous destruction of Egypt brought about in Moses’ time, you would think that Egypt had learned its lesson and would never touch Israel again.
 Yet, we read in 1 Kings 14:25–26 that just after King Solomon‘s death, Shishak, king of Egypt, ransacked Jerusalem and even audaciously stole all Solomon’s gold shields.
 Later on in 2 Kings 23:29–30, the Egyptian Pharaoh Neco killed the righteous king of Judah, Josiah.
 Numerous times throughout biblical history Egypt violated Israel’s trust and either attacked or betrayed her.

-In this week’s Haftorah, God was basically saying enough is enough.
+Through His prophet Jeremiah, God was saying enough is enough.
 The time for judgment had come.

 Today, we have to ask the same question: Will Israel’s enemies ever learn?
 Throughout history God has punished those who oppress Israel.
 Why do nations continue to provoke Him?